-Nowadays, there are countless holistic therapies that can be used to improve the health and well-being of your horse, and many are easy to do at home!

-Nowadays, there are countless holistic therapies that can be used to improve the health and well-being of your horse.
+There are so many holistic therapies that can be used to improve the well-being of horses.
 My top five therapeutic modalities are acupressure, myofascial release, craniosacral, stretching and nutrition.

 I include nutrition among other holistic therapies because the demands of athletic activity increase nutrient demands.
 A deficiency of specific nutrients affects muscle relaxation and the body’s ability to remove wastes from the interstitial fluid, causing stiffness of the fascia tissue.
 (The fascia is like a net or mesh structure and is the major connective tissue that holds the body together and establishes its shape.
 For example, a deficiency of magnesium causes muscle tightness.
 Simply put, when there are mineral and vitamin deficiencies there is a lack of Qi (energy) production.
 Without good nutrition and supplements, the body’s tissues remain tight and filled with toxic metabolic waste by-products.